 The Oxygen Safety Alarm is easy to install and use.
-Simply mount both units on the wall (all cables and hardware included), plug the display unit into a standard wall jack, and the alarms are ready to protect you, your family and your employees.
+Mount both units on the wall (all cables and hardware included), plug the display unit into a standard wall jack, and the alarms are ready to protect you, your family and your employees.

 - ESRAD-002: suitable in locations where oxygen may become low or depleted.

-- Sensor connects with Remote Display Unit using 8m RJ45 cable (included)
+- The sensor connects with Remote Display Unit using an 8m RJ45 cable (included)

-- Large digital LCD display clearly indicates the current O2 level and temperature
+- A large digital LCD display clearly indicates the current O2 level and temperature

 - Optional strobe lights w 2m cables for additional visual notification of alarm